St Joseph's College, Reading: History

 In September 2009, the board of governors voted for the school to become a fully co-educational school.
 St Joseph's Convent School became St Joseph's College in September 2010 to reflect this change.

 In 2019, to celebrate and to commemorate the 125th anniversary of the College and her legacy, four new houses were created: Dixon, Hummel, Jennings and Richardson.

 Curriculum

-From age 3, the curriculum follows the Early Years Foundation Stage, with specialist teaching in Music and PE.
-Curriculum throughout the Prep School is broad, with specialist teachers increasing as pupils move towards Year 6.
+From age 3, the curriculum followed the Early Years Foundation Stage, with specialist teaching in Music and PE.
+Curriculum throughout the Prep School was broad, with specialist teachers increasing as pupils moved towards Year 6.

-During Years 7 to 9, pupils study Mathematics, English, Modern and Classical Languages, Science, History, Geography, Religious Studies, Design and Technology, Food and Information Technology, Music, Drama and Physical Education.
-Students also study electronics in the specially built lab.
+During Years 7 to 9, pupils studied Mathematics, English, Modern and Classical Languages, Science, History, Geography, Religious Studies (RE), Food and Information Technology, Music, Drama, Physical Education (PE) and Personal, Social, Health, Environmental and Economic Education (PSHEE).
 In Years 10 and 11 students are prepared for public GCSE examinations.
-They all study the core subjects of Mathematics, English, Science and Religious Studies, with up to four further subjects chosen.
+They all study the core subjects of Mathematics, English, Science and Religious Studies (the latter is taken in Year 10), with up to four further subjects chosen.
 In the Sixth Form students may study up to four A Levels.
 The school hosts many music concerts and school plays.
 It is considered as a leader in Music and Dramatic Arts locally.